tmdict/tmdict/data/content/fgo-material-iv/anne-bonny-mary-read-archer/character.en.md

 ### Attitude towards Master

 They are a rare pair of female pirates, but this time, they visit the Master in swimsuits carefreely.
-With a ’Bonny!’ feeling, Anne attacks the Master in a swimsuit with a high degree of exposure, while Mary pouts in dere towards the Master with a physique that has a ’Read!’ feeling to it, turning into a pincer attack.
+With a ‘Bonny!’ feeling, Anne attacks the Master in a swimsuit with a high degree of exposure, while Mary pouts in dere towards the Master with a physique that has a ‘Read!’ feeling to it, turning into a pincer attack.

 ### Dialogue Examples